susannmwu/susannmwu/README.md

 Hi, I’m Susan 👋
-- 🌱 I’m currently learning Python, JavaScript, React and Django
+- 🌱 I’m currently learning Python, JavaScript, and React.js

 <!---
 susannmwu/susannmwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.